vue-formily/formily/README.md

   // By default, vue-formily will execute the
   // validation silently when changing element's value.
   // To disable it, just set the `silent` to `false`.
-  // When disabled, users have to validate the element manually. silent?: boolean;
+  // When disabled, the element has to be validated manually
+  // by calling the `element.validate()` method.
+  silent?: boolean;
   // The default rules want to apply to the form.
   // With rules that have the `cascade = true`,